 How Christmas trees can reveal more about a match’s roots

-Pining for more info than offered in a profile?
-A Christmas tree in all its festive splendour can say more about someone’s true personality!
+Pining for more info than offered in a dating profile?
+A Christmas tree in festive splendour can say more about someone’s true personality!

 Ever wondered how to unearth more about a potential muddy match’s personality without bombarding them with questions over countless messages back and forth?

-At Muddy Matches, rather than say ‘baubles’ to the whole logic of it, we’ve come up with a festive selection of 9 tree types what we think work whilst online dating.
+At Muddy Matches, rather than say ‘baubles’ to the whole logic of it, we’ve come up with a festive selection of 9 tree types that we think work whilst online dating.

-Happiest when life is organised within an inch of its life, and with a sense of purposeful routine whereby they login every evening without fail, their purposely sparce online dating persona will be structured with a bio giving just enough thought through info to catch the eye.
+Happiest when life is organised to within an inch of its life, and with a sense of purposeful routine whereby they login every evening without fail, their purposely sparse dating persona will be structured; the bio giving just enough thought-through info to catch the eye.

 All that glitters is gold, red and green.
 A traditionalist’s tree will be straight out of an 80s Christmas movie with ribbons, bows, glass blown ornaments and plenty of red tinsel.
 An angel or star – signifying contentment with life – will adorn the top.

-The traditionalist will covert traditional values in their dating experience, placing extra onus on manners, courtesy and a sense of courtship.
+The traditionalist will invest in traditional values whilst dating, placing extra onus on manners, courtesy and a sense of courtship.
 They expect to be treated with respect and that their will to connect, time and opinion are well considered.
 It’s the little touches that matter.